Olevi-id/ip-idp-documentation/_pages/a-general/1-identityProvider.md

 * Central Authentication Service ([CAS](https://en.wikipedia.org/wiki/Central_Authentication_Service))
 * [Radius](https://en.wikipedia.org/wiki/RADIUS)

-These or other protocols are not in the scope of WeAre Solutions IdP service, but WeAre is very powerful company and can provide a multitude of services.
+These or other protocols are not in the scope of Olevi IdP.
+Olevi is partnering with very capable IT consultation companies that can provide a multitude of services.
 Abcense of the protocols in this implenentation out of the box doesn't mean they could not be covered with some other implementation or adjustement to this implementation.

 ### Strong Specifications